caydenmb/RedHunllefChicken/README.md

-A basic website for the livestreamer Redhunllef.
+A wager tracking (chicken.gg) website for the streamer redhunllef.